Pgamboan/Proyecto-FIS/bitacoraFIS.md

 * Description:
 * Activities:
     * Pablo Gamboa and Diego alamilla - Start trazability matrix.
-    * Jose Chi and Abraham Cruz - Keep woeking on the web site.
+    * Jose Chi and Abraham Cruz - Keep working on the web site.
     * Diego Arreola - Register and write down the changes of the project.

 ### Meeting 20 - Redesign and detailing of requirements.